-In a world where emotions dictate our actions and where digital evolution has exposed our lives to people outside our closely-knit circle of friends and family, we often find ourselves standing under a mountain of complications that have now started governing our mental strength.
+In a world where emotions dictate our actions and where digital evolution has exposed our lives to people outside our closely-knit circle of friends and family, we often find ourselves standing under a mountain of complications that have now started governing our mental health.
 Moreover, not all of us are surrounded by people who contribute to our mental strength.
 A thing as humane as having an opinion comes at a cost – the cost of being judged or being argued against.
-You have to believe that not all your opinions will be respected and understood and that you have to be able to accept it.
+It’s hard to believe that not all your opinions are respected and understood and that you have to be able to accept it.

 As a kid, when you used to cry over petty things, you might have been told that crying is for weak.
-But when you realized that you can’t help controlling certain emotions, you simply understood that it’s completely alright to show your emotions if you’re mentally strong to be able to handle them.
-Mental strength isn’t just the thing that you need to fight your problems.
-It’s rather a way of life that helps you be stronger day-by-day.
+But when you realized that you can’t help controlling certain emotions, you simply understood that it’s completely alright to show your emotions every now and then.
 Here’s your guide to be mentally strong each day and to believe that you are more than just a person who goes through a lot of emotions:

 1. Stop feeling sorry for yourself – The more you feel sorry for yourself, the more it’ll become an excuse to run away from your problems.
 This can be elaborated better with the help of a story I got to share with you.
 There’s a man who works as a gardener for many houses in my locality including one of my neighbors and he has been doing that for years.
 Off late, I learned that he has a hearing disability and I was left in shock because I was totally unaware of it.
 He’s one of the most hardworking folks of the maintenance department of our society and the fact that he never let his disability be his excuse to feel sorry for himself inspired me instantly.
 People like him give us all the more reason to not feel sorry for how life chooses to treat us.
 So let’s stop pitying ourselves and celebrate the little blessings of life.